biocorecrg/SIB_course_nextflow_Nov_2021/README.md

 * 15:00-15:30 Break
 * 15:30-16:30 Docker hub and other repositories.
 Find existing containers.
 Run a Singularity container (interactively).
 * 16:30-17:30 Nexflow: introduction, installation, run a simple pipeline.
-*
-*
-* find existing pipelines.
-Run/troubleshoot an existing pipeline.

-### Day 2: Fetch, understand, run, and modify a Nexflow pipeline
+### Day 2: Understand and run a Nexflow pipeline

-* 13:00-14:30 Nexflow basic concepts.
-Processes and channels.
-Understand Nextflow main files (main.nf and config files).
+* 13:00-14:00 Nexflow basic concepts.
+Channels and Operators.
-* 14:30-15:00 Breakout rooms: run a pipeline.
+* 14:00-14:30 Breakout rooms: iterate among data.
+* 14:30-15:00 T.
 * 15:00-15:30 Break
-* 15:30-16:30 T.
+* 15:30-16:30 Processes, Workflows and the log
-* 16:30-17:30 Modify and run a Nextflow pipeline.
+* 16:30-17:00 Breakout rooms: write and run more simple pipelines.
+* 17:00-17:30 T.

-### Day 3: Write/modify and run a pipeline
+### Day 3: Write/modify and run a complex pipeline

-* 13:00-14:00 Hands-on: Modify and run a Nextflow pipeline.
-* 14:00-15:00 Write Nextflow pipeline from scratch.
+* 13:00-14:00 Combining processes, directives, resuming the pipeline
+* 14:00-14:30 Breakout rooms: write complex pipelines
+* 14:30-15:00 T.
 * 15:00-15:30 Break
-* 15:30-16:30 Run Nextflow with containers.
-* 16:30-17:30 Choose either Docker or Singularity.
+* 15:30-16:30 Decoupling resources, parameters and nextflow script (params and nextflow config).
+Help section.
+How to get pipelines and running them.
+* 16:30-17:00 Breakout rooms: example of directives // get a pipeline and run it with a test dataset.
+* 17:00-17:30 T.

 ### Day 4: Build and share a pipeline

-* 13:00-14:00 Hands-on: build from scratch and run a Nextflow pipeline.
+* 13:00-14:00 Using Singularity, profiles and deploying on AWS
-* 14:00-15:00 (continue hands-on?).
+* 14:00-14:30 Breakout rooms: exercise
+* 14:30-15:00 T.
 * 15:00-15:30 Break
-* 15:30-16:30 Run Nextflow on a computing cluster (e.g. HPC).
-Definition of computing requirements and queues.
-Profiles.
-* 16:30-17:30 Share Nextflow pipelines and good practices.
+* 15:30-16:30 Modules, reporting and share Nextflow pipelines on github
+* 16:30-17:00 Breakout rooms:
+* 17:00-17:30 T.